Axl Rose: Relationships

-In early 1986, Rose began a relationship with model Erin Everly, the daughter of singer Don Everly of The Everly Brothers.
-He wrote the song "Sweet Child o' Mine" for her, and Everly appeared in the accompanying music video.
-Rose and Everly were married on April 28, 1990, in Las Vegas.
-Less than a month later, Rose first filed for divorce.
-The couple later reconciled, during which Everly became pregnant.
-She suffered a miscarriage in October 1990, which deeply affected Rose, who had wanted to start a family.
-Everly left Rose the following November after an altercation; they annulled their marriage in January 1991.
+In early 1986, Rose began a relationship with Erin Everly, daughter of Don Everly of the Everly Brothers.
+He wrote "Sweet Child o' Mine" for her, and she appeared in its music video.
+The couple married in Las Vegas on April 28, 1990, but Rose filed for divorce less than a month later.
+They briefly reconciled, and Everly became pregnant.
+They chose names - Shiloh Blue for a boy, Willow Amelia for a girl - but she miscarried in October 1990, which deeply affected Rose.
+Following an altercation, Everly left in November, and the marriage was annulled in January 1991.

-In mid-1991, Rose became involved in a tumultuous high-profile relationship with supermodel Stephanie Seymour.
-During their relationship, Seymour appeared in the music videos for "Don't Cry" and "November Rain".
-Rose became deeply attached to Seymour's young son, Dylan, and tried to be a good father figure for the child, as there had been none in his own life.
-Seymour and Rose became engaged in February 1993, but separated three weeks later.
+In mid-1991, Rose entered a high-profile relationship with supermodel Stephanie Seymour, who appeared in the videos for "Don't Cry" and "November Rain".
+Rose grew close to Seymour's son, Dylan, and tried to be a father figure, having lacked one himself.
+The couple became engaged in February 1993 but separated three weeks later.